 - A data infrastructure that will flex to customize and simplify data submission for each hospital and make it easy to track performance

 - Virtual learning and interaction activities and face-to-face workshops to support and accelerate progress

 - Training, tools and implementation resources to support on-the-ground capacity to do the work

 IPSO has been made possible by more than 60 pediatric sepsis experts on the IPSO National Expert Advisory Committee under the leadership of our national co-chairs:

 Chief Clinical Systems Integration Officer, Texas Children’s Hospital

 Director of Quality and Safety, PICU, University of Michigan C.S.
 Mott Children’s and Von Voigtlander Women’s Hospital

 CHA extends its gratitude and appreciation to these committed clinicians and their hospitals.

-Hospitals planning to join the IPSO Collaborative to begin participation with the January cohort of hospitals and attend the spring workshop, must enroll by December 31, 2017.
-After the December deadline, the collaborative will be closed to new participants until July 2018.
+Hospitals planning to join the IPSO Collaborative to begin participation with the July cohort of hospitals, must enroll by June 30, 2019.

 All member hospitals are eligible to participate.
 View enrollment details and resources.